Chino-chan/Pomo-Doll/README.md

 - **localStorage** - Data persistence (Both Desktop & Browser)
 - **Claude Code 4.5** - Documentation, testing coverage, and more

+## Please feel free to

+- Report bugs
+- Suggest new features
+- Give overall feedback & tell me if you liked it or is useful to you 🥰🌱

 ## Installation

 Requirements: